pwa-builder/pwabuilder-ios/faq.md

 If Push Notification support is important to you, [upvote this issue](https://github.com/pwa-builder/pwabuilder-ios/issues/6).

+### How do updates work?

+Since your PWA is being loaded in a web view, pushing changes to your web app will automatically be reflected in your iOS app.
+No App Store resubmission required.

+If you need to make changes to the iOS app itself -- for example, adding new iOS-specific capabilities, or otherwise modifying your app template -- only then you'll need to submit an update to your App Store listing.

 ### Can I get my PWA in the *Mac* Store?

 Yes.
 While this template is designed for the iOS App Store, you can additionally publish to the Mac App Store.